Meet our BBS Peer Mentors

 Alexandra is a third year PhD student from the College of Veterinary Medicine Biomedical and Biological Sciences with a concentration in Zoology and Wildlife Conservation.
 She is also a joint graduate trainee with the Smithsonian National Zoo and Conservation Biology Institute.
 She graduated in 2019 from UCLA with a B.S. in Ecology, Behavior, and Evolution and has a research history in studying urban mammalian epidemiology and chimpanzee behavior.
 Now, her research is primarily composed of voltage-gated calcium channel Cav2.3 and its protein subunits’ contributions to the dynamics of murine sperm capacitation.
 In the future, she hopes to improve cryopreservation techniques to increase sperm longevity, better sperm quality, and prevent cryocapacitation from inhibiting conservation breeding goals.

 Ph.D.
 Candidate, Mentor - Dr. Marla Lujan

 Hi everyone!
 I am currently a fourth-year student in the Molecular & Cellular Medicine program and a member of the Lujan Lab in the Division of Nutritional Sciences.
-My research interests relate to reproductive health, specifically the development of novel detection methods for gynecological disorders.
+My research interests relate to reproductive physiology, specifically how ultrasonographic features of ovarian morphology can be used as a marker for reproductive and overall health.
 I grew up mostly on the West Coast, having spent most of my childhood in northern California and doing my undergraduate degree at the University of British Columbia in Vancouver, Canada.
-In my free time, I love making art, staying fit through outdoor activities or sports and watching anime!
+In my free time, I love making art, staying fit through outdoor activities or sports, and watching anime!